padrinobook/padrinobook/02-job-vacancy-application.md

     end

+Can you see the small bug?
 This migration won't work, you have to change `joboffers` to `job_offers`.
-As you can, generators can help you to write code but not prevent you from thinking.
+For the time being, generators can help you to write code, but not prevent you from thinking.

-Of course we need to run our migrations
+Finally let's run our migrations:

 {: lang="bash" }